 This is a book of simple recipes to get you started with home-bread-making.
 Opening with bread tools, ingredients, bread talk and a section on “The Dough” Richard also includes an introduction on his philosophy towards baking bread.
 It does not contain the more complex sourdoughs which follow in his subsequent book “Crust”.
 This was a deliberate decision by Richard.
 “Everyone wants to start with sourdough”, he says.
 “But unless you learn about simple doughs first, the chances are your sourdoughs will be a complete failure”.
 Richard urges you to learn the basic techniques, get stuck in, learn to feel how dough reacts to temperature, humidity, hydration and the addition of other ingredients, and then learn how to “show the dough who’s boss!”.
 Once you’ve mastered the basics you can go on to experiment with more complex breads.

-The book has a great DVD so you can watch the master at work and learn the French method of working the dough.
+Older print-runs of the book have a great DVD (if your copy doesn't, there are a selection online if you do a search) so you can watch the master at work and learn the French method of working the dough, .
 Be warned, clear small children and animals from the kitchen before you try it for the first time, it’s fantastic fun but you may well end up with dough on the ceiling!
 Better still put an apron on the kids and get them to join in.
 They’ll have a great time!
 Once you’ve mastered the technique you’ll find it a very therapeutic activity, guaranteed to relieve stress.

 This recipe is one of my favourites providing a bread whose flavour benefits from the long fermentation, the inclusion of rye flour and the cider.
 Perfect for a cheese or ham sandwich, or better still both!
 The smell of the kitchen during baking is amazing as is the taste of the tangy, chewy, golden crust.